 How Spiritual Exploration Differs from Religion

-The modern culture does not understand the value of solitude.
+Our modern culture does not understand the value of solitude.
 It programs us to keep busy all the time.
 Taking time to contemplate is a waste of time rather than a necessary part of our emotional and physical health.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their own path.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia